 Income Tax is made up of different bands.
-This means that as your income increases, so too does the amount of Income Tax you pay.
+This means that as your income increases so too does the amount of Income Tax you pay.

 |Basic rate: 20%

 |Higher rate: 40%

 |Additional rate: 45%

-National Insurance contributions help to build your entitlement to certain state benefits, such as the State Pension and Maternity Allowance.
+National Insurance contributions are a tax on earnings paid by employees and employers and help to build your entitlement to certain state benefits, such as the State Pension and Maternity Allowance.

 The National Insurance rate you pay depends on how much you earn:

-- 12% of your weekly earnings between £155 and £827
+- 12% of your weekly earnings between £184 and £967 (2021-22)

-- 2% of your weekly earnings above £827
+- 2% of your weekly earnings above £967.

 Your National Insurance contributions will be taken off along with Income Tax before your employer pays your wages.